 Third-party providers may not submit or obtain rights-of-way permits without providing copies of their agreement with a wireless provider.
 The terms and conditions of the agreement may be redacted as necessary.

-Third-party agreements can be sent via mail or email to April Sellers Oldag at the Development Services office (as seen above).
+Third-party agreements can be sent via mail or email to April Sellers Oldag at the Development Services Department.

 Feasibility Review